Loading…

 You must pre-notify on PHILIS at least two working days (Monday-Friday 09.00-17:00 hours) before the consignment is due to arrive.

-Documentary checks are carried out on 100% of consignments, identity, and physical checks (including laboratory analysis) are carried out on 10% of consignments selected at random.
+Documentary checks are carried out on 100% of consignments, identity, and physical checks (including laboratory analysis) are carried out on 10% of consignments.

 Documents required: